Chapter Enhancement Scholarships

 Purpose: The purpose of the Chapter Enhancement Scholarship is to promote chapter educational activities and/or community programs that uphold the missions of SUNA and the SUNA Foundation within local SUNA chapters.

 Description: Annually, four qualifying chapters will be eligible to receive a scholarship up to $200.
 All active affiliated SUNA chapters are eligible to apply for and receive the scholarship award.
+This is a privately funded scholarship and will be discontinued when available funds have been utilized.

 Recipient’s Responsibility: Recipient chapters will be expected to submit documentation either written or electronically to the Foundation board regarding the educational offering or community program within 30-60 days from its conclusion.
 The documentation should include how the educational offering and/or community program benefited the chapter or greater population.